“Shouldn’t I just try to figure out “what they want to hear,” and give them that?”

-Please don’t.
-Doing this can be deadly to your med school application.
-It’s the quickest way for you to make yourself sound exactly like every other applicant out there, and it usually leaves out the most interesting specific things about you.
+Obsessing about “what they want to hear” is the quickest way for you to make yourself sound exactly like every other applicant out there, and it usually leaves out the most interesting, specific things about you.

-You are much, much better off using the personal essay space to create a highly personal, powerful, extremely well-reasoned argument in your own behalf.
+You’re much better off using the personal essay space to create a highly personal, powerful, extremely well-reasoned argument in your own behalf.
 To find out exactly what I mean by that, visit my Personal Statement Hacks page now.